Negan: Season 8

-Negan appears in several flashbacks in "Sanctuary" when Dwight and Sherry return to Negan's long abandoned fortress, the Sanctuary.
+Negan appears in several flashbacks in "Sanctuary" when Dwight and Sherry return to the Saviors' long-abandoned stronghold.

 Other appearances

 Although first believed to be too weak by game director Katsuhiro Harada, Negan appears as a playable guest character in the fighting video game Tekken 7, added as the sixth and final part of the second season pass on February 28, 2019, with his appearance based on his television counterpart; Jeffrey Dean Morgan reprised his role.
 Negan appears as a playable character in Brawlhalla.
-Negan appears as an outfit in Fortnite with his design based on his comic rendition.
+Negan appears as an outfit in Fortnite with a design based on his comic rendition.